-We offer volunteer research teams of enthusiastic and bright students with access to academic literature databases, methods training, and research supervision and support.
-Over the course of an academic semester (4'ish months), a team will work on a project that answers your research question.
-A Research Shop project may include:
+We offer volunteer research teams of enthusiastic and bright students and alumni with access to academic literature databases, methods training, and community-based research supervision and support.
+Over the course of an academic semester (3-4 months), a team will work on a project that answers your research question.
+A Research Shop project typically leads to a plain-language report (10-20 pages) and may include:

-- A review of academic publications and/or other online material; - A scan of existing practices and initiatives; - Results from surveys, interviews, and/or focus groups with identified service users, stakeholders, or experts; - Recommendations based on evidence: - Material to help you communicate your findings (e.g., infographics, pamphlets).
+- A review of academic publications and/or other online material; - · A scan of existing practices and initiatives; - Results from surveys, interviews, and/or focus groups with identified service users, stakeholders, or experts; - Recommendations based on evidence; - Material to help you communicate your findings (e.g., infographics, pamphlets).

-Research Shop projects are intended provide you with the information you need to help you and your organization make better decisions, improve your programming, apply for funding, support advocacy, and/or raise awareness of an issue.
+Research Shop projects are intended provide you with the evidence you need to help you and your organization make better decisions, improve your programming, apply for funding, support advocacy, and/or raise awareness of an issue.